lasircc/las_1_knowledge_base/docs/xeno.rst

 The Xenografts module
 *********************

 The *Xenografts module* is responsible for all the operations related to Xeno experiments.
-Blah Blah Blah...
+Each aliquot implantation defines a biological entity named Biomouse.
+Since multiple tumor aliquots may be implanted at different sites within the same animal, the physical animal can host several Biomice.
+Biomice can be grouped into Experimental
+Groups according to the purpose of the research.
+In this way, researchers can study tumor growth and treatment response on a subset of animals.
+The physical animals can assume different statuses which affect the life cycle of the hosted Biomice.